eulersson/notes/content/ESL/English Class 8.md

 With the prepositions projected on screen, say sentences like "Put the pen inside the teacher's bag.".
 If the students miss vocabulary, draw the item in the whiteboard.

+**Prepositions**: under, top, on, next to, near, in front of, far, bottom, below, behind, among, above.

+**Classroom Items**: wall, table, switch plug, pillow, pencil, pen, eraser, dust bin, door, dog, curtain, computer, chair, book, bell, whiteboard

+- Put the dust bin among the tables.
+- Put a pillow behind the door.
+- Put two pens between two tables.

+- Put a pencil in the teacher's backpack.
+- Put a chair next to the wall.
+- Put a གཟན་ under a table.

+- Put a paper in front the dust bin.
+- Put a book far from the bell.
+- Put a pillow outside (Bāhira) the room (Kōṭhā).

+- Put a pencil under the plug.
+- Put an eraser on a monk's head.
+- Put a book under a monk.

 ---
 ## 3. To Have (20 min)
 Explain **have / has**